sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

 [OPTION END]

 [OPTION BEGIN [Windows]]

-1. To use the SDK to generate a mobile development kit client, the first step is to set up the SDK to create a client.
-Unzip `MDKClient_SDK` if it is not already extracted.
+To use the SDK to generate a mobile development kit client, the first step is to install some dependencies.

+1. Unzip `MDKClient_SDK.zip` if it is not already extracted.

     !![MDK](img_2.3.png)

-2. From a command line window, navigate to the `[path] -> MDKClient_SDK` folder and execute `install.cmd`.
+2. Invoke `install.cmd`  from a command line window, navigate to the `[path] -> MDKClient_SDK` folder and execute `install.cmd`.
+A terminal window will appear installs the SDK dependencies using NPM.

     !![MDK](img-2.4.png)

-    If everything is fine, you will a success message in the console followed by next steps.

     !![MDK](img-2.5.png)

+    Once this completes, you will a success message in the console followed by next steps.

     !![MDK](img-2.5.1.png)

-    Once this completes, close the window.
     Notice that the `create-client.cmd` file has appeared in the SDK directory.

     !![MDK](img-2.6.png)